mesosphere-backup/open-docs/getting-started/terms.md

 Mesosphere takes the privacy of its users very seriously.
 For the current Mesosphere Privacy Policy, please <a href="/getting-started/privacy">click here</a>.

 The Children’s Online Privacy Protection Act (“COPPA”) requires that online service providers obtain parental consent before they knowingly collect personally identifiable information online from children who are under 13.
 We do not knowingly collect or solicit personally identifiable information from children under 13; if you are a child under 13, please do not attempt to register for the Services or send any personal information about yourself to us.
 If we learn we have collected personal information from a child under 13, we will delete that information as quickly as possible.
-If you believe that a child under 13 may have provided us personal information, please contact us at <a href="mailto:support@mesosphere.io">support@mesosphere.io</a>.
+If you believe that a child under 13 may have provided us personal information, please contact us through one of our <a href="https://docs.mesosphere.com/support/">support channels</a>.

 ### What are the basics of using Mesosphere?